 The key to combat this climate change and to have a safer and sustainable energy system is energy efficiency.
 It could quickly resolve the vast energy consumption at home and other sectors.

 In addition, it could improve the environment and economy of each nation by reducing the energy costs of consumers, enhancing the business sectors and cleaning the air that people breathe.
-To understand more about energy efficiency, here are some details about it.
+To understand more about the efficiency of energy, here are some details about it.

 1. Defining Energy Efficiency